zmike/zmike.github.io/_posts/2021-03-25-layin-that-pipe.md

 So I've spent some time today doing some rewrites in the \*pipe section of mesa, and let's just say that the pipe was good with zink before, but it's much, much better now.

-Here's where I started on piglit's `drawoverhead` test:
+Here's where I started on piglit's `drawoverhead` test under Lavapipe:
 ```
    #, Test name                                              ,    Thousands draws/s, Difference vs the 1st
    1, DrawElements ( 1 VBO| 0 UBO|  0    ) w/ no state change,                 1517, 100.0%